Avnerus/ma_thesis/thesis.md

 : List of web components supported by HITODAMA {#tbl:web-components}

 All of the components make use of the Redux state and socket controller.
 They are sized normally using CSS properties.
-Some of the components require special parameters to be used, below are example for usage:
+Some of the components require special parameters to be used, below are examples for usage:

 \noindent
 \